 Please contact the relevant council to check if your pool or spa has been registered.

 Relocatable (moveable or portable) pools and spas on land that you own must be registered if they are erected for three or more consecutive days.

-- If it was erected before 1 November 2020 and remains erected for at least 3 consecutive days immediately before 1 November 2020, you must register by 4 November 2020.
+- If it was erected before 1 November 2020 for at least 3 consecutive days and remains erected on 1 November 2020, you must register by 4 November 2020.